lottemichels/Complex-Systems-Group-6/README.md

 This repository contains the code that was used for the ePortfolio assignment for the Complex Systems course (academic year 2024-2025) created by group 6.
 The code files are named based on the entries/modules they are linked to.

-Project contributers:
+Project contributers and task division:
-* Djourdan Johnson
+* Djourdan Johnson: ...
-* Jacuqot Qiu
+* Jacuqot Qiu: ...
-* Lotte Michels
+* Lotte Michels: ...
-* Nawat Nawati Azhati
+* Nawat Nawati Azhati: ...
-* Nuo Xu
+* Nuo Xu: ...
-* Xuelin Wei
+* Xuelin Wei: ...